 Heatstroke is a medical emergency that occurs when the body’s temperature regulation system fails, and the body temperature rises to a dangerous level.
 It happens when the body is exposed to high temperatures and becomes unable to cool itself adequately, leading to dehydration and heat exhaustion.
-For more information, contact us or book an appointment online.
-We have convenient locations in Brooklyn NYC, East Harlem NYC, Coney Island NYC, Nostrand NYC, Metropolitan NYC and Staten Island NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents:

 When the body’s system for controlling temperature malfunctions, a dangerous rise in body temperature occurs.
 This occurrence is known as heat stroke, which is a serious medical condition.
 Some common early warning signs of heat stroke include: